مقدمه

 📝 Question 14: What happened when the port declined in the twentieth century?

-📍 **Location in Audio Script:** "**Sadly, in the twentieth century, the great port of Manham declined, and thousands of workers were forced to emigrate out of the area.**"
+📍 Location in Audio Script: "Sadly, in the twentieth century, the great port of Manham declined, and thousands of workers were forced to emigrate out of the area (Q14)."

-🔹 **Analysis of the Answer:** The audio states that when the port declined, **workers were forced to leave** (**emigrate out of the area**).
+🔹 Analysis of the Answer: The audio states that when the port declined, **workers were forced to emigrate out of the area** (**went away**).

-⭐ **Key Learning Point:** The focus is on what occurred **directly** when the port declined.
+⭐ Key Learning Point: The focus is on what occurred directly to the **workers** when the port declined.

 📝 Question 15: What did the Manham Trust hope to do?

-📍 **Location in Audio Script:** "**But then, the Manham Trust was formed...to set about reconstructing it.
-Today you can see the results of this ambitious programme of restoration.**"
+📍 Location in Audio Script: "But then, the Manham Trust was formed...to set about reconstructing it (Q15).
+Today you can see the results of this ambitious programme of restoration."

-🔹 **Analysis of the Answer:** The **Trust** was formed to **reconstruct** and restore the original port complex.
+🔹 Analysis of the Answer: The Trust was formed to **reconstruct** and restore the original port complex (**rebuild**).

-⚠️ **Potential Traps:** While they "**conserved the historical resources**," the main intention was to **rebuild/reconstruct**.
+⚠️ Potential Traps: While they first removed undergrowth and found the outlines, the final, ambitious goal was to **reconstruct** (**rebuild**) it.

-⭐ **Key Learning Point:** Pay attention to the **primary purpose** of the **Manham Trust**, which was to rebuild.
+⭐ Key Learning Point: Pay attention to the **primary purpose** or **ambitious programme** of the Trust.

 📝 Question 16: copper mine - specially adapted miners’ ______ take visitors into the mountain